igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The First Authored Byte (2006-2007)</strong>
   <br>
   At the age of 13, he began learning to code, starting with <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong> on a 1.5-inch screen (<em>Sony Ericsson J300i</em>) because he didn't own a computer.
 He spent <strong>~8 hours a day</strong> reading and experimenting.
 Often, after playing outside with friends, he would pull out the phone and start building HTML pages on <em>Peperonity</em> - while they gathered around, curious and amused, watching each line take shape.
-He created several <em>Peperonity</em> sites that became some of the platform's popular sites at the time, marking his first transition from consumer to creator.
+He created several <em>Peperonity</em> sites, marking his first transition from consumer to creator.
   <br>
   <br>
   <strong>The Psycho-Logic Gap (2008)</strong>